 Vocal Jazz at UNC has a long tradition of national and international acclaim, and UNC’s Vocal Jazz I was the first college vocal group to ever receive a Grammy nomination.
 Over the years, UNC groups including the Axidentals, Sus4, and Et Cetera have toured the U.S. and Europe, released multiple albums, commissioned and debuted pieces that have become standard repertoire, and have won numerous awards and accolades.
 Alumni of UNC’s VJ groups are successful professional and studio singers, arrangers, educators, clinicians, and industry professionals.

 UNC’s current flagship vocal jazz groups, Vocal Lab and NoCoVo, are directed by Kerry Marsh.
-Vocal Lab was named the sole winner of the 2015 DownBeat Magazine Student Music Award for Best Graduate Level Large Vocal Jazz Ensemble.
-Vocal Lab has also been invited to perform at the 2016 conference of the Jazz Education Network in Louisville, Kentucky.
+Vocal Lab and Nocovo were named as co-winners of the 2018 Downbeat Student Music Award for Best Graduate Level Large Vocal Jazz Ensemble.
+Vocal Lab has also been invited to perform at the Jazz Education Network Conference for 2016 and 2018.
 The advanced vocal jazz ensembles perform cutting-edge contemporary compositions and arrangements, bending genres and striving to push the art form forward into the future and featuring primarily UNC faculty and student arrangements.

 In addition to its advanced vocal jazz groups, UNC features two additional Vocal Jazz Ensembles named Vocalese and Verve, both under the direction of Amy Murphy.
 These groups perform diverse repertoire of jazz, Latin, and pop/rock/R&B styles including pieces by New York Voices, The Real Group, Take Six, and other professional vocal groups.